REST Interface

 - Client key is extracted from the configured request header

-__unknown_client__key (graceful degradation, not a crash) - Defaults: 100 requests per 15-minute window
+- Defaults: 100 requests per 15-minute window

 6.3 Static File Serving

-File: rest/middleware.ts — applyStaticServing
+File: rest/middleware.ts, applyStaticServing

 Only applied when config.enableStatic is true.
 Supports both "bun" and "node" runtimes.

-- Serves files from
+- Serves files from the configured

-./assetsat/assets/* - Dynamically imports the runtime-specific adapter (
+mkdirSyncwithrecursive: true) - Dynamically imports the runtime-specific adapter (

 hono/bunfor Bun,@hono/node-server/serve-staticfor Node) - The import result is cached after first successful load